notnullgames/lol/README.md

 The language in the computer is a very simple assembly, that uses only ops and numbers.
 All ops are meant to fit on a single line (so no seperate `CMP` and conditional-jumps, like in TASM.)

+Things are in reverse-order (LSB first) so for example `jump to line 0x00 if register 0x01 > register 0x02` would be `JGT 00 02 01`.

 ### jump to line

 ```asm